PrEP (Pre-Exposure Prophylaxis)

 PrEP stands for pre-exposure prophylaxis.
 It is when someone who does not have HIV takes medicines to lower their chances of getting HIV.
 Sometimes, this medicine is taken by mouth every day, and sometimes it's given as an injection every 2 months.

 Who Should Take PrEP?

-- men who have sex with other men and have had anal sex without a condom
+- have anal sex without a condom

-- those who share needles with others
+- share needles with others

 Does PrEP Always Prevent Someone From Getting HIV?